-8.1.2 Follow-up Medical History Review
+9.1.2 Follow-up Medical History Review

-An updated participant self-reported medical and menstrual history is required at each scheduled visit during follow-up.
+An updated participant self-reported medical history is required at each scheduled visit during followup.
 A history should also be performed at interim visits when a participant complains of symptoms or when the purpose of the visit is to re-assess previously-identified AEs.
 One purpose of the participant-reported follow-up history is to determine whether previously-documented conditions have changed in severity or frequency.
 A second purpose is to determine whether new symptoms, illnesses, conditions, etc., have occurred since the medical history was last assessed.
-The applicable CRFs form itself, chart notes, or a site-specific tool, if desired, may serve as the source document.
+The applicable CRF, chart notes, or a site-specific tool, if desired, may serve as the source document.
 All newly-identified participant-reported symptoms and conditions will be considered AEs and documented in the participant chart.